pelanoi/weather-collector/README.md

 sudo supervisorctl start weather
 ```

-Now you should be up and running pushing weather data to the api.
+Now you should be up and running pushing weather data to the API.

 ## USB reset

-Cheap RTL-SDR tunners tend to lock up after a while due to overheating.
-To solve this issue we have to compile this small script that will make sure the tunner will be reseted when it gets locked.
+Cheap RTL-SDR tuners tend to lock up after a while due to overheating.
+To solve this issue we have to compile this small script that will make sure the tuner will be reset when it gets locked.

 Compile it with: